oVirt/ovirt-site/source/release/3.3.1/index.html.md

 # OVirt 3.3.1 release notes

-The oVirt Project is pleased to announce the availability of oVirt 3.3.1 BETA release for testing.
+The oVirt Project is pleased to announce the availability of oVirt 3.3.1 release for testing.

 oVirt is an open source alternative to VMware vSphere, and provides an awesome KVM management interface for multi-node virtualization.

 To find out more about features which were added in previous oVirt releases, check out the [oVirt 3.3 release notes](oVirt 3.3 release notes), [oVirt 3.2 release notes](oVirt 3.2 release notes) and [oVirt 3.1 release notes](oVirt 3.1 release notes).
 For a general overview of oVirt, read [ the oVirt 3.0 feature guide](oVirt 3.0 Feature Guide) and the [about oVirt](about oVirt) page.

-## What's New in 3.3.1 BETA?
+## What's New in 3.3.1?

 ### Vnic Profiles